-Obj ective Activities / purpose Results op a capacity to state Canton(s) block grants to univers ty students, using university-provided per-student/stud , , , , , 1] 1st MoE Budget Costing Training Session (all ersity Cantons) • Strong interest from HNC Deputy Minister Education - sufficient to propose grant specification 1 being ensure that HNC Canton is aware of the directions followed in other Cantons, and the use of perent/study programme costing 2 ◆ Fol Jan 2014] Mission to HNC and Mostar University llow-up a previously submitted proposal to assist to develop costed and targeted criteria for the ersity grant Agreement from HNC to hold a workshop with other co-founding Cantons on grant specification Scheduled for [date] Understand, and be able to apply per-student/study program central services budgets in the university nme unit cost criteria in establishing Faculty and 1 Feb] Workshops with HNC Canton and Mostar ersity/Džemal Bijedić University Sveučilište u Mostaru workshop held on integrated university financing, and ABC methodology. ◆ Ho w to specific the founder/co-founder grants Sveučilište u Mostaru leaders have a set of
+Obj ective Activities / purpose Results Develop a capacity to state Canton(s) block grants to universities in terms of the cost of policy targets relating to priority students, using university-provided per-student/study programme unit costs [15/11] 1st MoE Budget Costing Training Session (all University Cantons) Strong interest from HNC Deputy Minister Education - sufficient to propose grant specification 1 1 To ensure that HNC Canton is aware of the directions being followed in other Cantons, and the use of per- student/study programme costing 2 [17th Jan 2014] Mission to HNC and Mostar University Follow-up a previously submitted proposal to assist HNC to develop costed and targeted criteria for the university grant Agreement from HNC to hold a workshop with other co-founding Cantons on grant specification Scheduled for [date] Understand, and be able to apply per-student/study programme unit cost criteria in establishing Faculty and central services budgets in the university 1 [25 th Feb] Workshops with HNC Canton and Mostar University/Džemal Bijedić University Sveučilište u Mostaru workshop held on integrated university financing, and ABC methodology.
+How to specific the founder/co-founder grants Sveučilište u Mostaru leaders have a set of

-$^{^{76}}$ This is a synthesis of the activities proposed in PSC Meeting 4 and the results of the meeting with the Minister of Education RS.
+76 This is a synthesis of the activities proposed in PSC Meeting 4 and the results of the meeting with the Minister of Education RS.

-◆ Utilisation of ABC in integrated university financing principles to apply to financial integration ◆ Wider group of financial staff can implement ABC in more faculties
+Utilisation of ABC in integrated university financing principles to apply to financial integration Wider group of financial staff can implement ABC in more feasible. in more faculties